Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 Overall, as noted earlier, we believe that REITs should perform well in 2017 and we are forecasting average growth in the 6% to 7% range.
 We have never been big fans of the residential mortgage REITs and we are recommending caution in this space, especially since rates are finally accelerating.

-DS: Likewise, do any sectors in REIT stand out as bargains or as riskier purchases for 2017?
+DS: Likewise, do any sectors in REITs stand out as bargains or as riskier purchases for 2017?

 BT: Healthcare and Self-Storage remain under-valued.